mphonic/xynthii/README.md

 ```
 ~xynthii.makeGui();
 ```
 Then hit shift-Enter (shift-Return on Mac).
 The xynthii interface should open (it may open in a background window, so check your app tray / dock for a grey cube icon).
+If your screen is small / low resolution, the entire interface may not all fit, but it should be scrollable so that you can reach all of the elements.

 Hit "L" on the interface to load presets.

 "S" allows you to save the current state as a preset.
 "R" records the audio into the `/recordings` folder (remember to hit it again to stop recording).
 Hitting ctrl-. (cmd-. on Mac) will stop everything and close the interface window.
 Just repeat the steps above to start again.